futurewebprogramming/Full-Stack-Web-Development/HTML-Complete-Course-2023/Lecture-05/README.md

 # Lecture -05

-## HTML Styles and Other Important formating
+## HTML Styles and Inportant Text formating

 > HTML style attribute is used to add styles to an element, such as color, font, size, and more.